JackDaniells121/mojecisnieniepl/README.md

 # Data storage

-All data of Your pressure log are stored on local storage on Your browser.
+All data of Your pressure log are stored in local storage of Your browser.
+None data stored on server.

 # TODO